nttgin/BGPalerter/README.md

 * _monitorHijack_, for monitoring hijacks

-* _monitorVisibility_, for monitoring prefixes visibility (you will get notified when withdrawals make monitored routes disappear).
+* _monitorVisibility_, for monitoring prefixes' visibility (you will get notified when withdrawals make monitored routes disappear).
 A threshold can be specified in config.yml to trigger an alert only if the issue is visible from a certain amount of peers.

 * _monitorNewPrefix_, for monitoring if new more specifics (of the monitored prefixes) start to be announced